indranil143/Real-or-AI-Generated-Face-Detection/README.md

-# Real vs. AI-Generated Face Classification using Deep Learning 🤖👤
+# Real or AI-Generated Face Detection using Deep Learning 🤖👤

 ## 📌 Project Overview